Gogodala people: Culture

 For males in the Gogodala tribe, their lives are determined by their power or strength, which they call kamali.
 "An entity that resides in blood, kamali is the substance responsible for bodily efficacy and health."
 (Wilde 2004) From this notion the Gogodala derived that a person's kamali is seen through his work.
-Vllagers are characterized by how they work in activities such as house-building, sago making, hunting and gardening.
+Villagers are characterized by how they work in activities such as house-building, sago making, hunting and gardening.